Extensible positive loops and vanishing of symplectic cohomology: Introduction

 The method used to prove Theorem \ref{theorem:main-absolute} involves naturality isomorphisms relating the Floer cohomology of a system $\psi_{t}$ with the Floer cohomology of $\varphi_{t}\circ \psi_{t}$ where $\varphi_{t}$ is a loop of Hamiltonian diffeomorphisms.
 Our argument is directly inspired by work of \cite{merry_ulja,uljarevic_floer_homology_domains}, which prove the symplectic cohomology satisfies certain dimension bounds in the presence of extensible positive loops, and the work of \cite{ritter_negative_line_bundles,ritter_circle_actions} which investigates the symplectic cohomology of certain manifolds whose ideal boundaries admit periodic Reeb flows.
 If one restricts to contractible positive loops of contactomorphisms, then our vanishing result appears already in \cite{chantraine_colin_d_rizell} for Liouville manifolds via a different method.

-A similar vanishing result for Rabinowitz Floer homology (RFH) in the presence of contractible positive loops appears in \cite{albers_merry_orderability_non_squeezing_RFH}, using the method of spectral invariants; see also \cite{djordjevic_uljarevic_zhang,cant_sh_barcode} which prove the contractible case using spectral invariants built from symplectic cohomology groups.\footnote{One should note that \cite{albers_merry_orderability_non_squeezing_RFH,djordjevic_uljarevic_zhang,cant_sh_barcode} suppose $W$ is a Liouville manifold} In certain cases, our result follows from \cite{ritter_negative_line_bundles,ritter_circle_actions} which considers the effect of Hamiltonian circle actions (with positive ideal restriction) on the symplectic and quantum cohomologies of certain convex-at-infinity manifolds; see also \cite{venkatesh_quantitative_nature}.
+A similar vanishing result for Rabinowitz Floer homology (RFH) in the presence of contractible positive loops appears in \cite{albers_merry_orderability_non_squeezing_RFH}, using the method of spectral invariants; see also \cite{djordjevic_uljarevic_zhang,cant_sh_barcode} which prove the contractible case using spectral invariants built from symplectic cohomology groups.\footnote{One should note that \cite{albers_merry_orderability_non_squeezing_RFH,djordjevic_uljarevic_zhang,cant_sh_barcode} suppose $W$ is a Liouville manifold} See \cite[Theorem 6.4]{kwon-van-koert} for a related (weaker) statement to our Theorem \ref{theorem:main-absolute}.
+In certain cases, our result follows from \cite{ritter_negative_line_bundles,ritter_circle_actions} which considers the effect of Hamiltonian circle actions (with positive ideal restriction) on the symplectic and quantum cohomologies of certain convex-at-infinity manifolds; see also \cite{venkatesh_quantitative_nature}.
 It is worth mentioning that the ideal restrictions considered in \cite{ritter_negative_line_bundles,ritter_circle_actions,venkatesh_quantitative_nature} are required to be strict contactomorphisms for some contact form.

 See also \cite{ritter-zivanovic-1,ritter-zivanovic-2} for analysis of the symplectic cohomology of a large class of open symplectic manifolds $W$ admitting special kinds of Hamiltonian circle actions, including examples of $W$ which are \emph{not} convex-at-infinity.